 This Colorado-based nursery has an amazing selection of own root roses.
 Their collection features old garden roses, cold-tolerant varieties, and modern varieties, including some of the older David Austin treasures.

 Our flower-farming friend Felicia Alvarez offers a beautiful collection of bare root roses that she has trialed over the years and are known to make excellent cut flowers.
 Her inventory typically sells fast, so be sure to sign up for her newsletter.
 Felicia also sells fresh-cut garden roses shipped to floral designers nationwide from late spring through early autumn.

 A Reverence for Roses

 This Florida-based nursery specializes in own root roses and has a huge selection of heritage and old garden varieties, plus so many beautiful modern roses and a large selection of hybrid musks—my favorite group!

 Rogue Valley Roses

 This Oregon-based nursery offers more than 1,500 unique varieties and has one of the largest selections of rare, historic, and exceptional modern roses grown on their own roots.
-Be sure to use their “Join Wait List” feature, since many of the plants sell out fast and it’s the only way to know when they come back in stock.
+They ship live plants to U.S. and Canadian customers year-round, and can also ship bare root plants internationally in December and January.
+Be sure to use their “Join wait list” feature, since many of the plants sell out fast and it’s the only way to know when they come back in stock.

 I will definitely share more about the varieties that I chose and how they are performing once I have a little more time to get to know them.
 In the meantime, I’ve shared a few of my favorites below.